-Where English is not the official language in the country of where students are currently residing, evidence of a valid IELTS 5.5 (no band less than 5.0) or any equivalent must be provided.
+Where English is not the official language in the country of where students are currently residing, evidence of a valid IELTS 5.5 or any equivalent must be provided.
 Students will also complete an online English level placement test prior to enrolment.

 Or the completion of either the following two qualifications: